tensorflow/gnn/tensorflow_gnn/docs/guide/gnn_modeling.md

 a modified dict instead.)

-### Updating hidden states from the neighborhood: the GNN
+### Updating hidden states from the neighborhood: the base GNN

 After the initial states of nodes have been set up, it's time for the main part of the Graph Neural Network: one or more rounds of updating hidden states from